 The race starts at 07:00.
 Allow 1¼ hours for travelling, preparation and checking in.

 After the start at Knutsford, seconds must take the ONE WAY road parallel to the railway line to Baroda Chute (14), Reveille Bridge (15) or Baroda Bridge (16).
-Baroda Chute and Reveille Bridge are close to the start, so, if going there, leave well before the start.
-Baroda Chute is a new addition to the race and promises excellent viewing for spectators.
+Baroda Chute and Reveille Bridge are close to the start, so, if going there, leave well before the race starts.
+Baroda Chute is an addition to the race and promises excellent viewing for spectators.

 To get to Longacre Bridge (17), cross over Baroda Bridge and follow the signs.
 Longacre Bridge offers a great vantage point with an elevated view both up and downstream.
-From Longacre Bridge proceed to Gauging Weir (18) on the farm Waaikraal.
-PLEASE FOLLOW THE SIGNS AND DON’T PARK ON THE LUCERNE!
-Continue in the direction of Cradock, following the signs to Marlow Chute (20).
-Follow the Hofmeyr tar road towards Cradock to get to Cradock Weir (21).
-The speed limit on the tar road is 60km/h.
+Continue the New Route by crossing over Longacres Bridge and following the signs to Gauging Weir (18) and Marlow Causeway (19) which can be accessed on a side road to the left by 4×4 Vehicles Only.
+If you do not have a 4×4 vehicle, continue on the road passed this side road to Marlow Causeway (19), Marlow Chute (20) and Cradock Weir (21).
 The bridge at Cradock Weir will be closed to traffic, but is a good vantage point for spectators.
-Ensure that you park well off the tar road.
-Continue with the main road into Cradock to the Finish at the Sports Complex.
+Continue with the tar road into Cradock to the Finish at the Sports Grounds.

 PLEASE DO NOT pay the entry fee for vagrants, this creates a security problem.